palgont/QTA-dependency_graph/README.md

-# Federal-Reserve-Quantitative-Textual-Analysis
-Analyze corpus of speeches from federal reserve officials, dating back to 2013.
+# QTA dependency graph on small subset of federal reserve speech